Topographic percussion data of the lungs are normal. The use of percussion to detect respiratory diseases. Reasons for shifting the upper limits

 There are two types of lung percussion: topographic and comparative.

-Topographic lung percussion
+Topographic percussion of the lungs

 Table 3